tpolecat/tut/src/main/tut/Typeclass.md

 ```

 Ok this is pretty nice.
 We now have a generic function for summing stuff, we can only call it if there's an
-associated Combiner, and it has the correct static type.
-Try it with a List[String] and it won't compile.
+associated `Combiner`, and it has the correct static type.
+Try it with a `List[String]` and it won't compile.

     genericSum2(List("foo", "bar", "baz"))) // won't compile

 We can even use an implicit class to add this functionality as syntax.
-Because the Combiner instance in the
-constructor is implicit, it's also implicit in the body of the class.
+Because the `Combiner` instance in the constructor is implicit, it's also implicit in the body of the class.

 ```scala
 implicit class CombinerSyntax[A](as: List[A])(implicit c: Combiner[A]) {